 For our dogs, we’ve been buying the Pet Pride dog food and Luvsome gourmet dog food for years.
 As many other major dog food brands keep experiencing recalls, I have not seen this happen with the Kroger private label dog foods.
 In my experience, my dogs have been healthier eating this food than the more common brands.
 It is not the cheapest dog food, but it is very affordable and well-worth it at the price point.

-For our cats we buy the Pet Pride and Luvsome cat foods and use the Pet Pride litters.
-The Luvsome litters are good, too, but the Pet Pride does the job at a lower price point.
+For our cats we buy the Pet Pride and Luvsome cat foods and use the Pet Pride cat litter.
+The Luvsome litter is good, too.
+But, but the Pet Pride does the job well enough at a lower price point.

 I like these brands because buying Pet Pride makes you feel like you’re actually taking Pride in your Pet and Luvsome is the brand you buy when you want to give them a bit of extra love.
 This sounds corny, but these ideas really do get into your head when you buy these products on a regular basis.